 Initiating education opportunities for study and training in psychology within an Islamic paradigm

-In partnership with academic institutions, IAIP develops well-rounded academic and experiential curricula that provide a solid foundation in the theory and practice of Islamic Psychology for both experienced and aspiring professionals.
+In partnership with other institutions, IAIP helps facilitate the development of well-rounded academic and experiential curricula that provide a solid foundation in the theory and practice of Islamic Psychology for both experienced and aspiring professionals.
 Classical knowledge is taught along with insight from modern psychology as to how it can be applied in clinical psychology in today’s world from within an Islamic paradigm.
-Our educational initiatives are the result of decades of scholarship and research from our team of contemporary Islamic psychologists.
+Our educational approach is the result of decades of scholarship and research from our team of contemporary Islamic psychologists.

 IAIP APPROVED EDUCATIONAL PROGRAMS